sowirodu/Programming-Workspace-SEO-TECH/README.md

 5. Enter the name of a food item when prompted to retrieve its nutrition data.
 Ex: Brisket

+6. Enter the name of the activity you want to participate in

-6. The script will make an API request to API-Ninjas, retrieve the data, and display it in the console.
+7. The script will make an API request to API-Ninjas, retrieve the data, and display it in the console.

-7. The data will also be saved into a SQLite database file named `food_data.db`.
+8. The data will also be saved into a SQLite database file named `food_data.db`.

+9. The amount of hours you should spend will be displayed to you.